its-tapas/KloudBuilder/README.md

-# KloudOps: Community-Driven AWS Learning
+# KloudBuilder: Community-Driven AWS Learning

-Welcome to KloudOps, an open-source initiative aimed at creating a comprehensive, structured learning path for Amazon Web Services (AWS).
+Welcome to KloudBuilder, an open-source initiative aimed at creating a comprehensive, structured learning path for Amazon Web Services (AWS).

 ## Mission

-KloudOps is dedicated to democratizing AWS learning by providing free, community-driven content structured in a clear, progressive manner.
+KloudBuilder is dedicated to democratizing AWS learning by providing free, community-driven content structured in a clear, progressive manner.
 We believe in the power of collective knowledge and aim to create a platform where learners and experts can come together to share, learn, and grow.

 ## How It Works